lincc-frameworks/python-project-template/README.md

 Once your token is created save it as a **repository secret** with the name: ``ADD_TO_PROJECT_PAT``.

+### Utilize pre-commit hooks

+Pre-commit runs various tests against your code.
+These checks are mostly the same as those that are run in continuous integration, but by running them locally it's possible to reduce the amount of time between committing and finding errors in the code.

+It is not required to use pre-commit if you use this template, but it is available if you would like.
+To enable it, simply run ``pre-commit install``.

 ## Contributing to the Template

 ### WARNING: